CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 Using 288 cpus on the Parallel Cluster, it would take ~4.832 days to run a full year, using 8 c5n.18xlarge compute nodes.

 Table 3.
-Extrapolated Cost of Running CMAQv5.3.3 Annual Simulation based on 2 day CONUS benchmark
+Extrapolated Cost of c5n.18xlarge used for CMAQv5.3.3 Annual Simulation based on 2 day CONUS benchmark

 | Benchmark Case | Number of PES |  Number of c5n.18xlarge Nodes | Pricing    |   Cost per node | Time to completion (hour)   | Extrapolate Cost for Annual Simulation                 |
 | -------------  | ------------  |  --------------- | -------    |  -------------- | ------------------          |  --------------------------------------------------    |